Log in to watch a service, wherever you are

 How to book

 You must pre-book this service at least 48 working hours before the funeral service.
-To book, you must be the person responsible for arranging the funeral (usually a family member), and you must do this via your funeral director.
+To book, you must be the person responsible for arranging the funeral.
+This is usually a family member.
+You must do this via your funeral director.

-You cannot phone up the Bereavement Services team directly to book this service, although we are happy to answer any questions you may have about the service.
+You cannot phone up the Bereavement Services team directly to book this service.
+We are happy to answer any questions you may have about the service.

 The booking process is simple.
 Working with your funeral director, you will be guided on how to log onto the service via a secure password.
 Your funeral director will guide you through the process and you are given step-by-step instructions.

-There is a charge to have access to a webcast, which you'll need to book with your funeral director at least 48 working hours before the service.
+There is a charge to have access to a webcast.
+You'll need to book with your funeral director at least 48 working hours before the service.